The Hollowmen: Episode ratings

 The first season premiered at 9:30 pm on Wednesday 9 July 2008.
 After episode 5, it was removed from schedule due to the 2008 Beijing Olympics.
 The season finale aired at 9:00 pm on Wednesday 27 August.

 Production

 It was partially inspired by Cilauro's 1996 documentary The Campaign about Paul Keating's failed election.
-They initially wanted to make a series about an independent politician, but decided that such people didn't really hold much power and wanted the explore the idea that politics is run like a corporation.
+They initially wanted to make a series about an independent politician, but decided that such people didn't really hold much power and wanted to explore the idea that politics is run like a corporation.

 Reception

 Debi Enker from the Sydney Morning Herald described the first episode of The Hollowmen as using "low-key style [and] sandpaper-dry wit" to show the hollowness of the political newscycle.

 Opposition leader Tony Abbott used its premiere to criticise the government, claiming that the "Howard government didn't work like that", and that the series would not have made sense under a Liberal government.

 It won the 2009 Logie for Most Outstanding Comedy Program.